coder-hxl/x-crawl/publish/README.md

 #### Browser Instance

 When you call crawlPage API to crawl pages in the same crawler instance, the browser instance used is the same, because the crawlPage API of the browser instance in the same crawler instance is shared.
-It's a headless browser, no UI shell, what he does is bring **all modern web platform features** provided by the browser rendering engine to the code.
 For specific usage, please refer to [Browser](https://pptr.dev/api/puppeteer.browser).

 **Note:** The browser will keep running and the file will not be terminated.
 If you want to stop, you can execute browser.close() to close it.
 Do not call [crawlPage](#crawlPage) or [page](#page) if you need to use it later.
 Because the crawlPage API of the browser instance in the same crawler instance is shared.

 #### Page Instance

 When you call crawlPage API to crawl pages in the same crawler instance, a new page instance will be generated from the browser instance.
-It can be used for interactive operations.
 For specific usage, please refer to [Page](https://pptr.dev/api/puppeteer.page).

 The browser instance will retain a reference to the page instance.
 If it is no longer used in the future, the page instance needs to be closed by itself, otherwise it will cause a memory leak.